Translog

 15-20%

-SQL Server 2000 (for larger installations
+SQL Server 2000 10%

-SQL Server 2005 (recommended
+SQL Server 2008/2012 0-5%

 To compensate, you may want to consider doing all the normal things we suggest for improving performance: Faster server hard disk, faster network cards, network switches instead of hubs, etc.